chat-sdk/chat-sdk-ios/README.md

 ## Apps that use Chat SDK

+Here are the apps we know about that are using Chat SDK.
+If you've relased an app that uses the framework let us know and we'll add it to the list:

 + [Parlor](http://parlor.me/)
 + [Runbuddy](https://itunes.apple.com/us/app/run-buddy/id1050833009?mt=8)
 + [INDX01](https://itunes.apple.com/us/app/keynote/id1265222713?mt=8)

-If you have an app that uses the Chat SDK let us know and we'll add a link.
+Stats:

+## Setup Service and consulting

+##### Setup Service

+We provide extensive documentation on Github but if you’re a non-technical user or want to save yourself some work you can take advantage of our [setup and integration service](http://chatsdk.co/downloads/chat-sdk-setup-service/).

+##### Consulting services

+We are specialists in real-time application development including: Firebase, Firestore, XMPP and WebRTC for iOS and Android.
+If you need help integrating the Chat SDK with your app or another app development project email us at [team@chatsdk.co](mailto: team@chatsdk.co).

 ## Running the demo project
 This repository contains a fully functional version of the Chat SDK which is configured using our Firebase account and social media logins.
 This is great way to test the features of the Chat SDK before you start itegrating it with your app.